Postgraduate Progression Scholarships

 - 20% reduction if you achieve a 2:2

-York St John Alumni who choose to return to study with us at a later date also receive a 10% reduction on fees.
+York St John Alumni who choose to return to study with us at a later date also receive a 10% reduction on fees, but this cannot be applied on top of the scholarships above.

 *applies to all taught MA and MSc programmes, except for Physiotherapy (Pre-registration) MSc and Occupational Therapy (pre-registration) MSc.
 PGCE courses are also not included in the scholarships.

 Funding for PGCE Students